ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 - Encrypt the screenshot with GPG/GPA [**by using the provided public key**](for_tails_encryption.pub).

-- Follow the provided .onion address to the Onionshare file-sharing site.
+- Follow the [provided](https://github.com/ouspg/PrivacyAndSocialEngineering/blob/main/3.Operating_system_privacy/onionshare.md) .onion address to the Onionshare file-sharing site.
 It should ask for a password, it is also provided.
-The site should say "Task 3 return box".
+The site should say "Task # return box".

 ### Task 3 A) What to return on the website